The Fear Reaper: Plot

-Cobblepot (Robin Lord Taylor) arrives at the GCPD and confronts Gordon for not catching Jonathan while also being teased for his ridicule in the club opening.
-They then a make a deal in which Gordon needs to catch Jonathan within 24 hours, otherwise Cobblepot will clean the city his way.
-Meanwhile, Selina (Camren Bicondova) and Tabitha (Jessica Lucas) are summoned to a building after they've received a card saying "An Opportunity Awaits" where they shockingly discover Barbara (Erin Richards) is alive and well.
-After getting on to trust her, she proposes to build a new criminal empire selling weapons for the new criminals but she can't go forward without their help, Tabitha refuses saying that she killed Butch and took everything from her and she leaves in a fit, she then tells Selina to talk to her about it and says that this would be good for us.
-She also negotiates with Cobblepot to become partners with them.
+Cobblepot (Robin Lord Taylor) arrives at the GCPD and confronts Gordon for not catching Jonathan.
+Bullock ridicules Cobblepot for his behavior while under the influence of the fear gas at the club opening, which made the headline of the Gotham newspaper.
+They then a make a deal that Gordon must catch Jonathan within 24 hours, otherwise Cobblepot will clean the city his way.

+Selina (Camren Bicondova) and Tabitha (Jessica Lucas) are summoned to a building after they've received a card saying "An Opportunity Awaits" where they shockingly discover Barbara (Erin Richards) is alive and has created a new plan.
+She reveals an arsonal of weapons and proposes the creation of a new criminal empire to sell weapons with their help, Tabitha refuses saying that she killed Butch Gilzean and took everything from her, and she leaves with Selina.
+Selina tries to convince Tabitha that the plan would be good for them but Tabitha is unwilling because of Barbara's betrayal.
+Barbara is visited by Cobblepot and Victor Zsasz and told that she needs to abide by Cobblepot's licensing agreements or he will destroy her.
+He forces her to agree to a deal under threat of death and then leaves.

-Gordon decides to go to stop the mutiny in Arkham but everyone in the precinct, including Bullock (Donal Logue) refuse to go with him.
-Inspecting an area, he is attacked by the mutineers while Jonathan decides to set his revenge on him for killing his father.
-After chasing him, Jonathan sprays him with the gas, making Gordon hallucinate Lee's (Morena Baccarin) suicide.
-Jonathan tries to compel him to kill himself but Gordon resists.
-He is then attacked by inmates in a hall but upon defending himself with water, he discovers water dissolves the gas.
-He uses a ceiling sprayer to heal everyone but Jonathan escapes.
-Bruce begins stalking a gang to a building but is caught and severely attacked by the gang before finally using his skills to defeat them and escape.
-He is confronted by the leader when he is knocked out by Alfred (Sean Pertwee).
-While arguing in Wayne Manor, they are visited by Fox.
-Fox says that he is aware of his activities but he also developed a special suit that Wayne Enterprises used for military purposes.
+Bullock shares the report of a riot at Arkham.
+Gordon decides to stop it, but no one in the precinct, including Bullock, is willing to take on Scarecrow.
+Gordan accuses them of betraying their oaths to law and order and embracing Penguin's control of Gotham and leaves to take on Scarecrow and the inmates by himself.
+Entering Arkham, Gordan is attacked by the inmates and the Warden, who is now wearing clown makeup.
+He escapes them and finds the Warden's office, where he encounters Scarecrow who now wields a scythe; they fight, and Gordan is knocked against a wall.
+Removing his mask, Jonathan decides to get his revenge for Gordan killing his father.
+After chasing him, Jonathan sprays him with gas, making Gordon hallucinate Lee's (Morena Baccarin) suicide.
+Jonathan tries to compel him to kill himself, but Gordon resists and overcomes the effects of the gas.
+He is then attacked by inmates in a hall, but while defending himself, he discovers water dissolves the gas.
+He uses a fire sprinkler to wash away the fear toxin and heal everyone, but Jonathan escapes.

+Bruce begins stalking a gang and follows them to a building, but he is caught and attacked by the gang before finally using his skills to defeat them and escape.
+He is confronted by the leader who he is the knocked out by Alfred (Sean Pertwee).
+Back at Wayne Manor, they argue over Bruce's careless actions but are interrupted by Fox.
+Fox says that he is aware of his activities, but he also opens a case containing a special, bulletproof suit that Wayne Enterprises developed for military purposes.